MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 **What's in this manual**

-This manual is designed to give you an understanding of how to use the features of U.S. Payroll, and how it integrates with the Microsoft Dynamics&reg; GP system.
+This manual is designed to give you an understanding of how to use the features of U.S. Payroll, and how it integrates with the Microsoft Dynamics GP system.

 Some features described in the documentation are optional and can be purchased through your Microsoft Dynamics GP partner.